uswds/uswds-site/_components/form-controls/12-time-picker.md

 parent: Form controls
 order: 12
 lead: A time picker helps users select a time of day.
+initProps:
+  - property: data-min-time
+    element: .usa-time-picker
+    effect: The start time that would be used for the time picker combo-box options.
+Given in `hh:mm` 24 hour format.
+The default is `00:00`.
+  - property: data-max-time
+    element: .usa-time-picker
+    effect: The end time that would be used for the time picker combo-box options.
+Given in `hh:mm` 24 hour format.
+The default is `23:59`.
+  - property: data-step
+    element: .usa-time-picker
+    effect: The number of minutes between options.
+The minimum is 1 minute.
+The default is 30 minutes.
 ---

 {% include code/preview.html component="time-picker" %}